-If a student is a victim of a sexual assault, domestic violence, dating violence, or stalking, get to a safe place and call 911 or BH Security at 217-223-1200.
-At the earliest opportunity, students should also contact the College's Title IX Coordinator, Jenna Crabtree at 217-228-5520, ext.
+If you are a victim of a sexual assault, domestic violence, dating violence, or stalking, get to a safe place and call 911 or BH Security at 217-223-1200.
+At the earliest opportunity, you should also contact the College's Title IX Coordinator, Jenna Crabtree at 217-228-5520, ext.
 6961, or icrabtree@brcn.edu.
 Victims will be notified in writing of the procedures to follow, including: